zuozhenggh/learning-library/developer-library/forms-to-oci/setup/setup.md

 ### About Forms
 Oracle Forms is a software product for creating screens that interact with an Oracle database.
 The source form (fmb) is compiled into a platform-specific "executable" (fmx), that is run (interpreted) by the forms runtime module.
 The form is used to view and edit data in database-driven applications.
-Various GUI elements, such as buttons, menus, scrollbars, and graphics can be placed on the form.

 ### Objectives

 In this lab, you will:
-* Check the main files and directory created by the Oracle Forms Image
+* Check the main files and directory created by Oracle Forms
 * Check the URLs that are preinstalled.

 ### Prerequisites